 Carnegie suggested that the way to overcome your depression is to help others who are worse off than you.
 Throw yourself into a cause that can use your help, a cause that you care about.
-By doing charitable acts, you know you are doing something useful, which in turn gives you a good feeling about yourself, and in the process you forget about your depression.
+By doing charitable acts, you know you are doing something useful, which in turn gives you a good feeling about yourself, and in the process, you forget about your depression.

 Now, was the book a panacea for me?
 Hardly.
 Did it cure my depression?
 Perhaps some, but certainly not completely.
 It would be great if it did, but I still needed to see a traditional therapist for that.
 Believing that merely doing charity work would cure depression is naïve and overly simplistic, and neither Carnegie nor I is suggesting that this alone is a substitute for seeking modern mental healthcare.
 But there is something to this old-fashioned (originally published in 1948) notion of helping yourself by helping others.
 And for me, decades later, it still works.

 My wife and I enjoy helping the animal shelters in our area because we love pets.
 We also have participated in walk-a-thons to help raise funding and awareness to fight breast cancer and heart disease.
-Two years ago I had my head shaved for the St. Baldrick’s Foundation to help pediatric cancer patients.
+Several years ago, I had my head shaved for the St. Baldrick’s Foundation to help pediatric cancer patients.
 (I haven’t done it since because, well, Father Time has become my barber.
 So we attend the fundraisers and drink beer instead.)
-Last week we were volunteer bartenders at a fundraiser The Bridge Youth & Family Services, a shelter for wayward children and families.
+We were once volunteer bartenders at a fundraiser for The Bridge Youth & Family Services, a shelter for wayward children and families.

-All too often in this Look at Me, social media age we are looking for validation from others.
-But volunteer your time, and you will find a tingling satisfaction within that you can’t get from a million Likes or Re-tweets.
+All too often in this look-at-me, social media age, we are looking for validation from others.
+But volunteer your time, and you will find a tingling satisfaction within that you can’t get from a million Likes or retweets.

 Help those in need.
-Do it for them, and do it for yourself.
+Do it for them, do it for yourself.
 How’s that for a win-win?